flaviostutz/postman-runner/README.md

 ## ENVs

 * RUN_ON_STARTUP - whetever to run Postman scripts during container startup. defaults to false
-* RUN_API_SERVER - whetever to run a REST API server for accepting requests like GET /results, POST /test etc. defaults to true
+* RUN_API_SERVER - whetever to run a REST API server for accepting requests like GET /results, POST /test etc. defaults to true.
+Set this to false if you wish the container to run, launch test scripts and exit with zero exit code if tests PASSED and not zero if FAILED.

 * All ENVs set to your container will be used to replace references in files /provisioning/environment.json and /provisioning/collection.json